steve303/DeepLearning-XrayClassify/README.md

 Chest X-ray classification using the CheXpert dataset as part of the final paper for CS598 Deep Learning for Healthcare

 ## Paper
-The full paper can be found in `CS 598 DL4H Paper - Chest X-Ray Disease Diagnosis Model Comparison - PWSSAR.pdf` A summary of the paper can be found in the `CS 598 DL4H Powerpoint - PWSSAR.pptx` file
+The full paper can be found [here](https://steve303.github.io/DeepLearning-XrayClassify/CS598_XrayClassifyPaper.pdf) A summary of the paper can be found in the `CS 598 DL4H Powerpoint - PWSSAR.pptx` file

 ## Data